-Checking the Re: line of the Initial Notice for these numbers may provide clues regarding how the DOL is initially reviewing the case.
+Checking the case number of the Initial Notice for these numbers (which are usually in parenthesis at the end of the EBSA case number) may provide clues regarding how the DOL is initially reviewing the case.
 It is important to remember that the DOL can change the case's status if the facts change.
 If the investigation is:

-- A civil investigation, it should be found out whether the investigation is a fiduciary investigation (Program 48) or a limited review matter (Program 50). - A fiduciary investigation, the DOL may be involved with the plans for multiple years while limited review matters are typically much shorter.
+- A fiduciary investigation, the DOL may include (48) at the end of the case number, although the DOL officially eliminated this program number in 2019. - A fiduciary investigation, this may lead to the opening of a separate criminal investigation (Program 52), prohibited persons investigation (Program 47) or an apparent violation of participant rights investigation (Program 43). - A fiduciary or criminal investigation, the DOL may be involved with the plan for multiple years while limited review matters are typically much shorter.